Close Menu

 Digital Delivery

 Compared to paper contracts, digital ones are safer and simpler to monitor.
 Additionally, they make it simple for both parties to study the contract before signing.
 You can be confident that all the terms and conditions are specified in a digital contract and accepted by both parties prior to any work starting.
-Additionally, having a digital record helps resolve disputes much easier in the event that there is ever a problem with payment or other contractual duties.
+Additionally, having a digital record helps resolve disputes more easily in the event that there is ever a problem with payment or other contractual duties.

 Verbal Agreements

-Verbal agreements between two parties may be created instead of using either digital or paper contracts for delivery purposes in some situations where time is of importance or paperwork is not necessary owing to unavoidable circumstances (such as when dealing with smaller projects).
+Verbal agreements between two parties may be created instead of using either digital or paper contracts for delivery purposes in some situations where time is of the essence or paperwork is not necessary owing to unavoidable circumstances (such as when dealing with smaller projects).
 However, these kinds of agreements should always be supported by written documentation to ensure clarity later on about what each party involved in said agreement(s) is expected to accomplish.

 Once you’ve selected a contract delivery strategy that suits your needs, it’s time to talk about how payment will be handled.